 - Driver can review and manage their pre-assigned deliveries for the day

-Fleet managers and teams can track drivers' live location, location history and deliveries in their dashboard through embeddable HyperTrack Views.
+Fleet managers and teams can track drivers' live location, location history, location accuracy, mileage tracking and deliveries in their dashboard through embeddable HyperTrack Views.
 Fleet managers get access to delivery notes and pictures in the map to drill down more efficiently.

 This logistics sample app includes two projects: a mobile app (iOS/Android) and a backend (NodeJS) to communicate with HyperTrack and persist state.
 Here's how it all comes together: